COVID-19 Help & Advice

 The second care group will be carers that are focused on supporting the clinically extremely vulnerable, the clinically vulnerable, and everyone else.
 If it should become necessary, we would then look to divide that group once more to separate the clinically extremely vulnerable, from the clinically vulnerable and everyone else.

 Whilst we always undertake the strictest of measures to ensure our carers avoid becoming infected with Coronavirus, in the unlikely event that this should happen, clients and families can be confident that the correct procedures will be followed in accordance with NHS and government advice, and that any client's home care service that this may affect, can expect to receive a replacement carer immediately.

-5. IS 4LIFE HEALTHCARE ACCEPTING NEW CLIENTS DURING THE EPIDEMIC?
+5. IS 4LIFE HEALTHCARE ACCEPTING NEW CLIENTS DURING THE PANDEMIC?
 AND IF SO, HOW IS THIS BEING MANAGED SAFELY?

-We work very closely with our clients, their families, and any other agencies who may be involved in their health and wellbeing, to devise a plan that reduces the number of people going to and from a client’s home.
+We work very closely with our clients, their families, and any other agencies who may be involved in their health and wellbeing.
+In the event of a positive COVID test result, we devise a plan to reduce the number of people going to and from a client’s home.

 Recording any healthcare professionals/practices that require contact with the client during their care, and if these needs can either be met by a single person, or reduced in such a way that does not pose a risk to the client’s health.

 Recording any people who have regular, direct contact with the client, such as their family, and advising for visits to be kept to a minimum wherever possible.
 We also ask pertinent questions such as: "who is in the client's support bubble?"
 And, "who does that support bubble have daily contact with (e.g. spouse, children) etc?"